 Established in September 1991 by community leaders, the Coral Gables Community Foundation, through its discretionary, donor-advised and scholarship funds has helped youth, the elderly and persons with disabilities.
-The Foundation has provided dental care for needy children, sponsored cultural activities in the community, awarded academic, dance and music scholarships, as well as offered seminars to educate the public on important health, finance and estate-planning issues, awarding over $4 million to worthy causes.
+The Foundation has provided dental care for needy children, sponsored cultural activities in the community, awarded academic, dance and music scholarships, as well as offered seminars to educate the public on important health, finance and estate-planning issues, awarding nearly $5 million to worthy causes.

 The Coral Gables Chamber of Commerce played a key role in establishing the Foundation.
 The Foundation would like to recognize the Coral Gables Chamber of Commerce, as well as the following community leaders involved in the creation of the organization, for their leadership and support throughout the years: Kent Abney, Donna Abood, Jim Barker, Bob Bauchman, Jeanne Becker, Willy Bermello, Tom Bovee, Tom Bradley, Gabe Bustamante, David Case, Tom Chegin, Terry Claus, Leona Cooper, Denny Fast, Michael Fong, Gail Goggin, Willie Gonzalez, Seth Gordon, Mort Guilford, Allan Heard, Roberta Hulce, Joel Karp, Bill Kerdyk, Jr., Michael Lewis, David Lieberman, Kay Little, Elliott Lowenstein, Derek Lyth, Steve Magenheimer, Lolita Manchero, Lee Mandell, Victoria Mendero, Ralph Moore, Mel Morganstern, Janelle Patty, Georgian Prats, Ron Robinson, Neil Rollnick, David Rowe, Laura Russo, Jerry Santeiro, Ron Shuffield, Walt Stanton, Karl Steene, Ron Stone, Cathy Swanson, Bud Thompson, Bon Trescott, Eileen Vargas, Guillermo Villar, Ellen Wacher, Dorothy Weaver and David Wind.